mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 The policy only engages the circuit breaker functionality if `Evaluate the error object to trigger the circuit?` or `Evaluate the HTTP response to trigger the circuit?` is checked, and the corresponding criteria is met.
 If neither of those are checked, or the criteria is not met, then the API executes normally without any modification from the policy.

-When the circuit is open, the policy returns the `retry-after` header, which is defined in [RFC 2616][retryAfterSpec].
-This defines the time, in [HTTP-date format][httpDateSpec], when the circuit breaker will be half-open and allow a call into the API.
+When the circuit is open, the policy returns the `retry-after` header, which is defined in [RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.37).
+This defines the time, in [HTTP-date format](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.3.1), when the circuit breaker will be half-open and allow a call into the API.
 This header is not returned if the circuit is closed or half-open.
 An example is provided below.

 ```
 retry-after:Fri, 22 Oct 2021 11:28:21 -05:00